 Margaret was the first woman to enter Harvard Library to pursue research in the 1930s.
 In her relatively brief life, from her birth in 1810 to a Unitarian family in Cambridge, Massachusetts, to her death in a shipwreck in 1850, Margaret Fuller accomplished a staggering list of firsts and milestones.
 Her visionary ideas—on the need for social and personal transformation, rationalism and mysticism, intellectual freedom and religious pluralism, and democracy and human rights outside our borders—continue to resonate in the 21st century.

 Upon her untimely death, Ralph Waldo Emerson expressed that "Her conversations were the most entertaining in America…" and that "I have lost in her my audience."
 Margaret Fuller was a brilliant, passionate, unconventional woman in the highly conventional Boston of the early 19th century.

 A Letter from Our Executive Director

-As this organization's leader, I owe a huge thank you to the organization's outstanding Board of Directors, committed staff, dedicated supporters, and the Cambridge community for making my first few years at this wonderful organization so seamless.
+As this organization's leader, I thank the outstanding Board of Directors, committed staff, dedicated volunteers and donors and the Cambridge community for its authentic support and caring about MFNH and the neighbors that we serve.

-Since 1902, Margaret Fuller House has assisted the most vulnerable people of our community, spearheading the critical services to help hundreds of thousands of families, children, and seniors.
-The Margaret Fuller House is a community treasure that embodies an incredible mission in which people work together to build an equitable, diverse, engaged, and flourishing community in Cambridge and the Great Boston Community it serves.
+Since 1902, Margaret Fuller House has assisted the most vulnerable people of our community, spearheading the critical services to help many thousands of families, children, and seniors.
+The Margaret Fuller House is a community treasure that embodies an incredible mission in which people work together to build an equitable, diverse, engaged and flourishing community in Cambridge and the Greater Boston Community it serves.

 Margaret Fuller Neighborhood House, Inc.